Bhaimon Da: Production

 A poster launch event and music release ceremony was held on 7 October 2024 at the Rudra Barua Hall, Jyotichitraban, Guwahati.
 Along with it, a live painting session was also organized to pay tribute to Munin Barua as part of the inauguration ceremony.

 Marketing and promotion

 The official trailer for Bhaimon Da was released on YouTube by Zeal Creations, announcing that the film would hit theaters on 23 May 2025.
-The trailer was further circulated widely on social media—Facebook posts from Assamese cinema community pages and Instagram reels using the hashtag "#bhaimonda" generated anticipation and awareness ahead of release.

 Release

-The film was released in theaters on May 23, 2025 and received favorable reviews from critics and audiences.
+The film was released in theaters on 23 May 2025 and received favorable reviews from critics and audiences.